SelinCetinkaya/impression/README.md

 ## Post-MVP

-> I would like to be able to have users follow each other.
+> I would like to be able to have users follow each other so that they can curate their specific experience.
+I would also like to have a list of all of the photos that a user has liked.
+I would render this to another page so that a user can revisit previously liked photos.

 ***